 The Vermont legislature made substantial changes to the Renter Rebate program in Act 160 of 2020.
-These changes will take effect in the 2021 tax year, impacting claims filed during the 2022 income tax filing season.
-Below is a summary of the important changes to the program that renters should know about.
+These changes took effect in the 2021 tax year, impacting claims filed beginning with the 2022 income tax filing season and after.
+Below is a summary what renters should know about.

 You must meet the following eligibility requirements to file a Renter Credit Claim:

 You were domiciled in Vermont for the entire calendar year

 You were not claimed as a dependent of another taxpayer

 You rented in Vermont at least six months, although the six months do not need to be consecutive

 You meet the income eligibility limits based on your family size

 Enter an address in the search bar to find the School Property Account Number (SPAN) of a property.
 Open the SPAN finder in new window.